Karwelox/VisuaLive/ReadMe.md

 4. Panning value<br>
 5. BPM value.<br>

+## Beat detection algorithm

+The beat tracking algorithm is mainly based on a statistical model which uses the energy content of the audio signal. <br>

+The algorithm calculates the energy content of 1024 consecutive samples of the audio source, extracted with a rectangular window with no overlap, in the following ranges:
+60 - 130 Hz : energy content of kick <br>
+300 - 750 Hz : energy content of snare. <br>

+For every 1024-samples frame we calculate the energy associated.
+Since we are analyzing 1024 samples of audio, to take 1 second history we need to store 43 blocks in an array and then calculate the average energy for that second.
+Then, every 1024 samples a threshold is calculated based on the variance of the "history energy array" calculated before and that is updated every 1024 samples to improve the real-time performances.
+If the difference of energy pass that certain threshold we can say there is a beat. <br>

 ## BPM detection algorithm

-The algorithm is a real-time estimate of the current played song.
+The algorithm is used to obtain a real-time estimate of the current played song. <br>
 It is optimized for electronic music with the presence of a drum pattern composed mainly by a kick and a snare.
 It is base on the beat detection algorithm.<br>
 The bpm calculated is an estimate of the actual BPM value of the song. <br>
 We use this value as a mathematical estimate to understand what kind of song the artist is playing, and to trigger to proper abstract graphic to show.<br>